 Field-tested guides for vetting carriers, reading verification signals, and spotting fraud before it costs you a load.
 Each guide is built for the way working freight brokers actually run a tender — under time pressure, with the load board open in another tab.

 Cargo theft hit record levels in 2024 and 2025, with strategic theft schemes — fraudsters who pose as legitimate carriers — accounting for a growing share of losses.
 The single biggest defense a broker has is a repeatable carrier-vetting workflow.
-The Carrier Check guides cover that workflow end to end: which authority and insurance signals actually matter, when verification has to happen (same-day, not at onboarding), and how identity-flip scams use dormant MC numbers to slip past the standard checks.
+The KnowHaul guides cover that workflow end to end: which authority and insurance signals actually matter, when verification has to happen (same-day, not at onboarding), and how identity-flip scams use dormant MC numbers to slip past the standard checks.

 These guides are written for the broker who has to make a decision in the next twenty minutes — not for a compliance team that has all day.
 Every guide opens with a Quick Answer block summarizing the headline question in two or three sentences, followed by sectioned deep dives, a checklist of Pro Tips, and a frequently-asked-questions block that captures the rough edges.
 Where a tool can do the work faster than the manual checklist, the guide links to it.